ATLAS: A Layered Constraint-Guided Framework for Structured Artifact Generation in LLM-Assisted MDE: Evaluation

-The UMM provides a canonical, machine-readable view of AUTOSAR structure.
-We derive the UMM exclusively through deterministic model transformation from official AUTOSAR metamodel artifacts in XSD (XML Schema Definition) and XMI (XML Metadata Interchange) formats, without relying on unconstrained large language model inference or speculative schema induction.
-This corresponds to the S1 pathway described in Section~\ref{sec:methodology}, where authoritative platform metamodels exist and are lifted into normalized representations.
+ATLAS evaluates the authoritative-schema AUTOSAR setting.
+For the experiments, we construct three coupled assets that are reused throughout generation, validation, and repair: an integrated AUTOSAR metamodel, an AUTOSAR-specific ICM, and a queryable structural substrate derived from them.
+This preparation instantiates the framework with reproducible, machine-readable AUTOSAR resources.

-The transformation process flattens and reconciles the AUTOSAR metamodel into an explicit graph of core types—including software components, ports, interfaces, runnables, signals, and timing attributes—together with their structural relations such as containment, reference targets, allowed cardinalities, and typed links.
-The UMM thus acts as a canonical vocabulary that names each concept, fixes its attributes, and records which other concepts it may reference.
-This vocabulary consistency is essential for downstream constraint compilation and validation.
+First, we derive the integrated AUTOSAR metamodel deterministically from official AUTOSAR XSD and XMI artifacts, corresponding to the S1 pathway in Section~\ref{sec:methodology}.
+The transformation normalizes core AUTOSAR types---including software components, ports, interfaces, runnables, signals, and timing attributes---together with their containment, cardinality, and reference relations.
+This gives the pipeline a canonical vocabulary for downstream retrieval, constraint compilation, and validation.